Marie-Galante: Transport

-The island has an airfield that is not served by any airline.
+The island has an airfield that is served by one airline.
 The connection with the islands of Guadeloupe, Dominica, Martinique and other islands of the Lesser Antilles is made by boat.

 In 2017, two major competing companies each run about three daily rotations between the seaports of Grand-Bourg, Saint-Louis and the seaport of Bergevin in Pointe-à-Pitre: Valferry and Island Express.
 Other services are available from Saint-Louis.
 The crossing takes about one hour.

 Barges from the autonomous port of Pointe-à-Pitre and other vessels allow the daily transport of goods from the seaport of Folle Anse, which conducts its transatlantic trade with mainland France and the rest of Europe, as well as with other parts of America, including through the port of Pointe-à-Pitre and Jarry.

 On the island, all common vehicles are allowed.
 A service of several buses connects daily the three municipalities.
 There are several cabs and numerous vehicle rental companies (cars and scooters).